Harshita0007/DropLater/README.md

 Whether you're building a notification system, a deferred task runner, or a data synchronization pipeline, DropLater ensures your events are delivered reliably, precisely when they're needed.

 -----
+### Architecture Overview
+The system follows a microservices architecture with clear separation of concerns:

 ## Features